 Basic flat filters normally last for 30–60 days.
 Thicker pleated filters can last up to 90 days.
 If you’re unsure if your filter requires replacement, take it out, and tilt it toward the light.
 Put in a new one if you can’t see light through it.

 Filters remove dust, pollen and other contaminants from your home’s air, keeping airflow clean.
 Forgetting about it will decrease your residence’s indoor air quality and your air conditioner’s efficiency.

 In some instances a blocked filter might even damage your system or cause it to malfunction.
 Often replacing it will keep the inside of your air conditioner cleaner and airflow more consistent.

-If someone in your home suffers from allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter or whole-home air purifier can relieve symptoms.
+If someone in your home suffers from allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter can relieve symptoms.

 3. Test Your Thermostat and Smoke Detectors